MicrosoftDocs/Viva/Viva/goals/explorer.md

 This refers to the order in which the OKRs are arranged i.e. their order in the Entity (Organization/Team/Individual) OKR view.
 For example: If you have OKRs arranged in a certain manner on your page and want to see the same priority order in Explorer, you can use this option.

-### FAQs
+## Frequently asked questions

-1. How do I view all OKRs?
+**1. How do I view all OKRs in Explorer?**

-A: Navigate to the explorer and select the **All Objectives** preset view.
+Navigate to the Explorer and select the **All Objectives** preset view.

 :::image type="content" source="../media/goals/viva-goals-all-objectives.png" alt-text="All objectives":::

-2. How do I view all projects?
+**2. How do I view all projects?**

-A: Navigate to the explorer and apply the filter for **Object Type** as **Project** to view all projects.
+Navigate to the Explorer and apply the filter for **Object Type** as **Project** to view all projects.

 :::image type="content" source="../media/goals/viva-goals-object-type-project.png" alt-text="Object type Project":::

-3. How do I export my data?
+**3. How do I export my data?**

-A: Use filters to pull up the data you want, then go to **Actions -> Export**.
-You'll receive an email with a link to download your OKRs and projects as a csv/excel file.
+Use filters to pull up the data you want, then go to **Actions -> Export**.
+You will receive an email with a link to download your OKRs and projects as a csv/excel file.
 Remember to uncheck **Show only top-level objectives** if you need the KRs too.

 :::image type="content" source="../media/goals/viva-goals-actions-export.png" alt-text="Actions Export":::

-4. How do I save a view?
+**4. How do I save a view?**

-A: To save a view for easy access select **Save view** in the upper right.
+To save a view for easy access, select **Save view** in the upper right.
 Give it a name and select a visibility option.
-Once saved, you can quickly access this view again from the objective explorer menu.
+Once saved, you can quickly access this view again from the Explorer menu.

 :::image type="content" source="../media/goals/viva-goals-how-to-save-a-view.png" alt-text="How to Save a View":::

 :::image type="content" source="../media/goals/viva-goals-actions-rename-view.png" alt-text="Actions Rename View":::

-5. How do I delete a view?
+**5. How do I delete a view?**

-A: To delete a saved view go to **Actions -> Remove view**.
+To delete a saved view go to **Actions -> Remove view**.

 :::image type="content" source="../media/goals/viva-goals-actions-remove-view.png" alt-text="Actions Remove View":::

-6. Who can access my view?
+**6. Who can access my view?**

-A: That depends on the availability configuration you chose when saving the view.
+That depends on the availability configuration you chose when saving the view.
 There are two options:

-a.
-Private: Only you can access the view
+- Private: Only you can access the view

-b.
-Public: Everyone in the organization can access the view
+- Public: Everyone in the organization can access the view

 To change this setting, select **Save view**, then change the availability setting and save it again.

 :::image type="content" source="../media/goals/viva-goals-save-view-as.png" alt-text="Save View As":::

-7. What does exporting tags as a separate field mean?
+**7. What does exporting tags as a separate field mean?**

-A: If an objective, key result or project has more than one tag, then the field can be exported as separate columns instead of representing them as comma-separated values in the CSV/Excel file.
+If an objective, key result or project has more than one tag, then the field can be exported as separate columns instead of comma-separated values in the CSV/Excel file.

 :::image type="content" source="../media/goals/viva-goals-export-cs-okrs-csv.png" alt-text="Export CS OKRs csv":::

-8. How do I export my OKRs and projects?
+**8. How do I export my OKRs and projects?**

-A: You can use explorer to export OKRs and projects.
-Navigate to the explorer from the main menu.
+You can use Explorer to export OKRs and projects.
+Navigate to the Explorer from the main menu.
 You may use the **All objectives** view if you would like to export all your OKRs or apply any desired filters, like time period or owner.

 > [!NOTE]
 > By default, the explorer only displays top-level objectives.
 If you need the KRs/projects, you can either use the flat-list view or choose to include the child key results/child projects while exporting.